Approximation systems: Introduction

-The contents of this paper are as follows.
-In Section \ref{SC:definition} we define approximation systems as a framework for approximating analytic functions, and we illustrate their use with some examples.
-In Section \ref{SC:coordinate transformations} some propositions are proved about the effect of certain coordinate transformations on an approximation system.
-These will be useful in later sections.
-Next we prove in Section \ref{SC:error estimate} a general result on the error of the approximations.
-Section \ref{SC:convergence criterion} starts with a discussion of the relationship between the coefficients of an approximation system and the derivatives of the approximated function at its basepoint.
-Next we use this relationship for the development of a criterion that will guarantee the convergence of an approximation \mbox{system}.
-Section \ref{SC:examples} gives some more examples of approximation systems, including estimates of the maximal error.
-We end the paper with some concluding remarks.
+In Section~\ref{SC:definition} we define approximation systems as a framework for approximating holomorphic functions, and we will already encouter some particular examples.
+However, in order to prove the convergence of such approximation systems, we will have to develop some useful theorems first.
+This will be done in sections~\ref{SC:transformations} to \ref{SC:convergence criterion}.
+In Section~\ref{SC:transformations} we consider some ways in which an approximation system can be transformed to another approximation system, and how the resulting approximations are then related to each other.
+Next we prove in Section~\ref{SC:error estimate} a general error estimate for approximation systems, which can be regarded a generalization of the classical error estimate for the Taylor series.
+Section~\ref{SC:convergence criterion} starts with a discussion of the relationship between an approximation system and the derivatives of the approximated function at its base point.
+We use this relationship to formulate conditions that will guarantee that the provided approximations really converge to the intended function (Theorem \ref{TH:DomImpConv} and \ref{CorCritApp}).
+In Section~\ref{SC:examples} we will then consider some more examples of approximation systems, for which we will then be able to prove specific estimates of the maximal error.
+Section~\ref{numImpl} is a short section in which we describe how approximation systems can be numerically implemented.
+We conclude this paper with some directions for further research.